 Install the balance and give the movement a flick to start it running.

-This particular movement had a seperate sheet of metal that’s supposed to go between the base plate and the pallets cock.
+This particular movement had a separate sheet of metal that’s supposed to go between the base plate and the pallets cock.
 I had to reposition it before I screwed the balance cock all the way down.

 With the balance installed, you can remove the endstone and clean and lubricate it.
 You can do the same on the bottom plate before you refit the dial.